 The right hose for you depends on your needs and personal preferences.
 In a nutshell, here are the primary differences:

-Drinking Water Safe - Eley polyurethane garden hoses is "Drinking Water Safe".
+Drinking-Water Safe - Eley polyurethane garden hoses are "Drinking Water Safe".
 The Rubber hose is not.